 The participants will then take part in an intensive language training at the Academic Language Centre at Leiden University.
 After this they should have a command of Dutch at B2 level.
 This is the minimum level required to be eligible to teach.

 The third part is the actual teacher training programme, in which such subjects as pedagogics, teaching in the specialist subject and adolescent psychology are taught.
 The students will then do teaching practice at a secondary school.

 Strict admission requirements

-Candidates have to have a university degree at bachelor's level, approved by DUO, in one of the subjects maths, physics, chemistry or computer science.
+Candidates have to have a degree equivalent to a Dutch university bachelor in one of the subjects maths, physics, chemistry or computer science.
 They also have to have teaching experience and must have a B1 level of competence in Dutch.

 An information meeting was held on this programme on Wednesday 16 March.